5 Best Deadlift Shoes on the Market Today in 2019

 - This reduces the distance you need to deadlift the barbell to a standing position.

 Nowadays, though, it is not unusual to see people squat and deadlift without shoes at all.
 There are three primary reasons for deadlifting barefoot, with deadlift slippers or in socks only:

 - Be as close to the ground as possible

-- This reduces the distance the bar must travel
+- This proximity to the floor reduces the distance the bar must travel

-- Feel as grounded and connected to the floor as possible
+- Feel as grounded and connected to the ground as possible

-- This helps you maximize your push against the floor to power the deadlift
+- This close contact helps you maximize your push against the floor to power the deadlift

 But, not wearing shoes is unsafe because of a lack of traction, and protection for the foot itself.
 In addition, most gyms and powerlifting/weightlifting competitions require shoes.